-- the actual amount of money due to you for the tax year that has just ended - your payments for the current tax year
+- the actual amount of money due to you for the tax year that has just ended, and - work out your payments for this tax year.

-If you don't keep us up to date with your income changes you:
+If you don't keep us up to date with your income changes:

-- may not be getting all the money you are entitled to - could be building up an overpayment that you have to pay back
+- you may not be getting all the money you are entitled to, or - you could be building up an overpayment that you have to pay back.